Speed Limits

 Type B streets are streets with a continuous yellow centre line and/or streets not defined as Type A streets.
 The Speed Limit Establishment Policy specifies that the maximum speed limits on Type B streets will be set based on the findings of a Safe Speed Study.

-When will speed limits be changing?
+When will speed limits change?

 Documents and Reports